bazaarvoice/HostedUIResources/CloudSEO/README.md

 ## Generic Cloud SEO

 This section explains how to Cloud SEO works in general.
 This will be helpful if you need to use Cloud SEO with a language we do not provide SDK for yet or for those who want to know the steps the SDKs take.
-Which each language's SDK may differ slighty in the details, in general they all follow this general workflow.
+Which each language's SDK may differ slightly in the details, in general they all follow this general workflow.

-Here are the necessary to implemount Cloud SEO:
+Here are the necessary to implement Cloud SEO:

 1. Determine if the current request is a search engine by checking the user agent string.
 An example of how to do this would be to do a regular expression against the user agent string like this (take from PHP SDK):
    ```php